 Professional Nursing contributes to care of patients at St. Francis Hospital and the surrounding community through the following services:

 Penrose-St. Francis Cancer program has received designation as Centers of Excellence from the Commission on Cancer (CoC), National Accreditation Program for Breast Centers (NAPBC), National Quality Measures for Breast Centers (NQMBC), National Accreditation Program for Rectal Cancer (NAPRC), American College of Radiology (ACR), Lung Cancer Screening Center of Excellence (LCOE) and is a member of the MD Anderson Physician Network.
 These Cancer Centers of Excellence demonstrate that our oncology nurses are nationally certified, providing the highest level of expertise in delivering chemotherapy, radiation, medical, surgical and end of life care.
 Nurse Navigators support the patient throughout their cancer journey from diagnosis to survivorship through education, care coordination, support and facilitating hospital and community resources.
-Radiation Oncology nurses provide targeted treatments and assist patients to reduce side effects from those treatments.
+Radiation Oncology nurses provide targeted treatments and assist patients in reducing side effects from those treatments.
 Clinical Research nurses provide care and support patients enrolled in clinical research trials.
 Palliative Care nurses support end-of-life decision-making and pain management throughout the cancer journey.
-Nurses facilitate multiple community support groups, integrative therapies, cancer screening and community events to help patients through their cancer experience.
+Nurses facilitate multiple community support groups, integrative therapies, cancer screening, and community events to help patients through their cancer experience.

 ICU nurses specialize in caring for a broad spectrum of patients that require extensive monitoring and an advanced level of care.
 Our patient population includes medical, surgical, trauma, stroke, and post-operative cardiothoracic patients.
-Our nurses provide care to trauma patient aged 15 years and older and medical/surgical patients aged 18 years and older.
+Our nurses provide care to trauma patients aged 15 years and older and medical/surgical patients aged 18 years and older.
 The diverse patient population challenges nurses to continually develop an extensive skill set.
-ICU nurses encounter a variety of patients who have undergone coronary artery bypass grafts (CABG), valve repairs, aortic aneurysm repair, as well as those that require intra-aortic balloon pumps (IAPB), Impella (left ventricular assist device), and continuous veno-venous hemodialysis (CVVHD/CRRT) support.
+ICU nurses encounter a variety of patients who have undergone coronary artery bypass grafts (CABG), valve repairs, aortic aneurysm repair, as well as those that require intra-aortic balloon pumps (IAPB), Impella (left ventricular assist device), and continuous venovenous hemodialysis (CVVHD/CRRT) support.
 Stroke care offers both systemic and intracerebral tPA as well as any needed euro interventional radiology (NIR) procedures.
-We believe in a multidisciplinary approach to provide excellent patient care.
+We believe in a multidisciplinary approach to providing excellent patient care.
 Our interdepartmental relationships allow our staff to treat patients and families holistically.
 The team works together towards a common goal of excellent patient experience and a welcoming work environment.
 The ICU leadership and staff promote shared governance through dynamic unit and hospital committee involvement.
 Nurses are encouraged to further their education and career through certification and continuing education.

-Emergency and Trauma Care:
+Emergency and trauma care:

 Our Emergency and Trauma nurses deliver care continuum through all stages of life.
 The nursing team implements care delivery protocols which are evidence-based and provide superior outcomes for sepsis, geriatric, stroke, cardiac, medical, pediatric, and trauma patients.
-Nurses utilize evidence-based guidelines for triage which assist in decreasing wait times and provides prompt or immediate emergency care for high acuity patients.
+Nurses utilize evidence-based guidelines for triage which assist in decreasing wait times and provide prompt or immediate emergency care for high acuity patients.
 Our nursing team has assisted in the achievement of Level I Trauma Certification from the American College of Surgeons at Penrose Hospital and Level III Trauma Certification at St. Francis Hospital; additionally, Primary Stroke Certification from the American Heart Association at both campuses.

 Nurses care with compassion for patients needing general medical and/or surgical services.
-Acute Care nurses have protocols to reduce hospital acquired infections to influence hospital length of stay and increase patient comfort.
+Acute Care nurses have protocols to reduce hospital-acquired infections to influence hospital length of stay and increase patient comfort.
 Advanced training for our patient population has been completed in order to provide proper care for our various medical diagnoses.